 The keys to training for a 5k are to have a plan, stick with it, and don’t try to do too much too soon.
 There are several free training plans available online—most can be completed within just two months.

 Explore these two options that offer detailed plans that start slow and add mileage (or speed) over time:

 - Hal Higdon’s eight-week programs for walkers and beginner to advanced runners

 Running or walking a 5k is definitely more fun with a few friends or family members.
 Enlist a buddy to train and complete a 5k with you.

 If you’re the most motivated and active member of your group, try using a fitness app to help keep you accountable to seeing that 5k finish line.
 Try the Pact app, which uses financial incentives to make sure you get your regular runs in—outdoors or indoors.
 Watch your progress as you train with the MapMyRun app that records your run duration, distance, pace, speed, elevation, calories burned, and route traveled.

 Additionally, new walking or running gear can go a long way to keep you motivated.
 Although running and walking don’t require a large investment to get started—you’ll want to ensure you have a good pair of shoes that offer the right support, stability, and cushion.
 Experts at a specialty store can help get you on the path to the right footwear.
 Stop in at:

 Find a race to give it a try

 The final step of the process is to put all that training to work and register now to participate in your first 5k.
-If you get started today, you’ll be ready to run the Y Run on April 16.
 You can find a 5k happening at any time of year on the Road Race Runner site.